 Where does Round Rock get its water?

-Currently, the City of Round Rock pumps water from two different sources — wells and surface water.
+Currently, the City of Round Rock pumps water from two different sources — groundwater and surface water.

 Wells drilled into the Edwards Aquifer provide a small portion of the City’s water, typically less than 5 million gallons per day.
 The amount of water in the Edwards Aquifer is dependent on continual rainfall, so it’s not a reliable source during the frequent Central Texas droughts.
 The City operates four wells called the Lake Creek Wells and the Westinghouse Wells.
 Groundwater is the City’s least expensive source of water, since it currently doesn’t require any treatment other than chlorination.